-Care to Learn can provide up to £160 per week to students studying full or part time at College who commence a course before their 20th birthday.
+Care to Learn can provide up to £180 per child per week to students studying full or part time at College who commence a course before their 20th birthday.

 Young parents must complete and submit a new application each academic year even if their study programme runs for more than one year.
-Students should apply on the Student Bursary Support Service website: https://studentbursary.education.gov.uk/w/webpage/student-bursary

-After the young parent has applied, they must give the College evidence that confirms receipt of Child Benefit for their child or a copy of their child's birth certificate.
+Students should apply directly through the College, giving evidence that confirms receipt of Child Benefit for their child or a copy of their child's birth certificate.